 Use the boarding platform to board from the water.
-To prevent injury, make sure the engine is OFF when swimmers, divers and skiers are boarding.
+To prevent injury, make sure the engine is OFF when swimmers, divers and skiers are boarding or even near the platform.

 Boat Planing

 The performance of your Correct Craft boat depends on load weight and distribution.
 DISTRIBUTE WEIGHT EVENLY, from bow to stern, and also from port to starboard.